 How to Lock Apps on iPhone with Face ID

-How to lock any app on your iPhone
+How to lock an app on iPhone

-How to hide an app completely
+How to hide a downloaded app

 Related guides